 After ensuring your right to use a name, Audience Testing may be the most important — and often overlooked — step in the naming process.
 Only when your name choice is backed by the right potential customers can you deem your naming hunt over.

-Choosing a Name with confidence
+12. Final Tips for Choosing a Name with confidence

 After jumping down the rabbit hole of naming, you may find that you’re losing focus.
 How do you know that the names you’re looking at are actually okay?
 Here are a few things to keep in mind.